zng-ui/zng/examples/README.md

 ## Local Example

-You can create local examples for manual testing in `/examples/examples/<test>.rs`.
-These files are git-ignored and can be run using `cargo do run <test>` without needing to register.
+You can create a local "example" for manual testing in `/examples/test/`.
+This dir is gitignored.